JulGvoz/twisted-fates/README.md

 - If a character states that someone dies tonight and all viable characters are protected by Zenith, nobody can die (this situation doesn't arrive in practice, as there are always at least 2 players not protected).
 - Zenith may choose not to act.

+### Examples
+Zenith chooses themselves.
+Cutthroat targets them, but Zenith does not die.

+Zenith was marked by Neolith the previous night, and another marked player died today.
+Zenith chooses themselves and Calamity, but Calamity is killed by the Savage.

+Zenith chooses the Apostle and Cutthroat.
+Neither of them are protected, because they are on different teams.
+The Neolith's ability kills the Apostle.

 ## Calamity
 "The 1st time you are executed (not the 1st day), all living players die & all dead players come back to life.
 You stay dead."